ITensor/website/docs/julia/install/main.md

 However, sometimes you want to do rapid development when first writing and testing a code.
 For this kind of work, the long startup and compilation times currently incurred by the 1.x versions of Julia can be a nuisance.
-Fortunately there is a nice solution: repeatedly load your code into a running Julia session (a.k.a the REPL, which is Julia jargon for Julia's interactive mode).
+Fortunately there is a nice solution: repeatedly load your code into a running Julia session.

 To set up this kind of session, take the following steps: